newrelic/nr1-workshop/lab5/INSTRUCTIONS.md

 Open the [Traffic Explorer Nerdlet here.](https://one.newrelic.com/launcher/lab5.my-launcher?packages=local#launcher=eyJ0aW1lUmFuZ2UiOnsiYmVnaW5fdGltZSI6bnVsbCwiZW5kX3RpbWUiOm51bGwsImR1cmF0aW9uIjoxODAwMDAwfX0=&pane=eyJuZXJkbGV0SWQiOiJsYWI1Lm15LW5lcmRsZXQifQ==)

-## Step 1: Using the GraphQL API within your Nerdlet
+## Step 1: Using the NerdGraph API within your Nerdlet

 1. We need to import the appropriate libraries into our Nerdlet.
 Open `lab5/nerdlets/lab5-nerdlet/index.js` and add the following near the top of the file.